How Forest Hills School District is Introducing Career Exploration to Elementary Students Using a Full K-12 Solution

 Career Town is an adventure that students embark on in Xello K-2.
 It’s a non-violent mystery that underlines the variety of work and workers in a community, and the importance of every worker in a community.

 “Workers around Career Town have disappeared from their jobs, causing chaos.
 They are unharmed, but they have been lured away by Ernestine McNohire, who plans to build her own community on the moon.
 It’s up to students to save the day,” reads the official description.

 “It’s posed as a game, but it also teaches them the soft skill of problem solving, which is so great.
 The kids have a sense of empowerment and the activity helps them have empathy too,” said McKenzie.

 She also appreciates that students can read the screen themselves or choose to have a narrator read to them, in English or Spanish.

 “This is fantastic for some of our population.
 It eliminates all barriers to learning and levels the playing field.
 It’s not a problem for kids who have behavior issues or academic struggles because they’re either being read to or are following along with highlighted words and doing the same thing as their peers.

-McKenzie notes that after they rolled out Career Town, they noticed a shift in the careers that students chose in a second grade autobiography project.
+McKenzie notes that after they rolled out Career Town, they noticed a shift in the careers that students chose in a second-grade autobiography project.
 Typically, kids would pick historical figures like George Washington.
-After spending time with Xello, they were choosing non-traditional career paths they really liked, such as ballerinas, soccer players, or anthropologists.
+After spending time with Xello, they were choosing people whose careers they liked, such as ballerinas, soccer players, or anthropologists.